keras-team/keras-io/call_for_contributions.md

 This is a constantly-updated list of code examples that we're currently interested in.

+If you're not sure whether your idea would make a good code example, please ask us first!

 ---

 ## Structured data examples featuring Keras Preprocessing Layers (KPL)